djangify/our-spot/README.md

 - Personalised recommendations - members receive recommendations for new spots based on previous uploads.

 - A feed that shows member activity and trending images.

+- Infinite scroll added to the dashboard, locations and members pages.

 - The ability to follow members and get updated when they post.